 The restaurant’s decor has a lively African feel to it.
-There are pillars scattered around the restaurant that appear to be made out of stacked colored pots.
-Across the ceiling, you will find triangular pieces of African cloth.
+There are pillars scattered around the restaurant that appear to be made out of stacked colorful clay pots.
+Triangular pieces of African cloth hang loosely all across the ceiling.
 They look almost like sarongs.

 While it seems like it is remote and a long way from the parks, it doesn’t take long to get there.
-To get to Boma using Disney transportation, simply take an Animal Kingdom Lodge bus from any park or Disney Springs.
-It usually takes 20 minutes or less to get there from any park.
+You can use Disney transportation to get there.
+Just take an Animal Kingdom Lodge bus from any park or Disney Springs.
+It usually takes about 20 minutes or less to get there from any park.

-We have eaten here several times, and I have never had a problem finding things that I enjoy eating.
+We have eaten here several times, and I have never had a problem finding things that I like.
 I always walk away full.

 I have found some things that I loved which I would have never ordered off of a menu.
 I’ve also tasted some things that I wasn’t fond of.
 My husband, on the other hand, loves all the food here.

 But, eating at Boma does give you the chance to walk out the back door of Jambo House and enjoy looking at the animals on the savanna.
 There are zebras, giraffes, Watusi cattle, ostriches, and other animals grazing in the areas around the hotel.